nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 ## 4.2 - Capturing user input

-:pencil2: In our frontend code, we want to create a new form to capture the users input for adding a new movie.
+:pencil2: In our frontend code, we want to create a new [HTML form](https://developer.mozilla.org/en-US/docs/Learn/Forms) to capture the users input for adding a new movie.
 In our `index.html` file, create a form with two text input fields; one for the movie `title` and one for the movie `overview`.

 You should:
 - Give the form a unique ID.
 We will use this ID to retrieve the form values in our javascript code as the user submits the form.